Dice

 Reckon you’re right.

-other spellings: white-lightnin’, white lightning, shine, corn liquor, hooch, white whisky, mountain dew, and
+variations: white-lightnin’, white lightning, shine, corn liquor, hooch, white whisky, mountain dew,

 ★ If someone hands you a jar of moonshine, ask who made it - and maybe what proof it is - before taking a big swig. ★